mohammadr8za/CMC-SC/readme.md

 ## Repository Contents

-- `data/` - Common Voice (En).
-- `models/` - Pretrained model checkpoints.
+- `Requirements/` - required packages to run the code in this repository.
+- `Data-Processing/` - Source code for data pre-processing (to be used for both detection and CMC-SC modules.
+- `CM-Model/` - Source code for training, and evaluation of the CM Spelling Correction module
-- `src/` - Source code for training, evaluation, and inference:
+- `Detection/` - Source code for training, and evaluation of the detection module.
-  - `train.py` - Model training script.
-- `requirements.txt` - Python dependencies.
 - `CITATION.cff` - Citation details for the paper.

 ---